pingcap/docs/tidb-cloud/data-service-get-started.md

 4. (Optional) To automatically deploy endpoints of the Data App to your preferred GitHub repository and branch, enable **Connect to GitHub**, and then do the following:

     1. Click **Install on GitHub**, and then follow the on-screen instructions to install **TiDB Cloud Data Service** as an application on your target repository.
-    2. Click **Authorize** to authorize access to the application on GitHub.
+    2. Go back to TiDB Cloud, then click **Authorize** to authorize access to the application on GitHub.
     3. Specify the target repository, branch, and directory where you want to save the configuration files of your Data App.

     > **Note:**